jeffreylanters/unity-nest-utilities-client/README.md

 ## Getting started

-Creating a service for your resource is as simple as creating a new class and extending the crud service followed by some basic parameters and your model's type.
-Every resource gets their own Service.
+Start off by creating a service for each of your resources.
+This is as simple as creating a new class and extending the CRUD Service provided by the Namespace.
+Extend the constructor with some basic parameters and your Model's Type.
+The Model's Type is responsible for transfering data in our resource's format.

 ```csharp
 using ElRaccoone.NestUtilitiesClient;